zeMenno/lazy-hacker/README.md

   -h    Display help information
   -t    Amount of threads GoBuster will use
-  -r    All the response codes GoBuster will check (',' seperated) -l    Amount of levels dee GoBuster will scan
+  -r    All the response codes GoBuster will check (',' seperated) -l    Amount of levels deep GoBuster will scan
      	(The higher this amount the longer the scan will take) Don't use -R if you want fast results